Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Introduction

-In this work, we develop and test a procedure to evaluate LLM-generated input files for several MD tasks and assess the performance of widely used LLMs.
-We evaluate the ability of current general-purpose LLMs to translate natural language prompts into valid input scripts, and in doing so provide a first benchmark of their performance on a realistic scientific DSL without domain-specific fine-tuning.
+In this work, we develop and test a procedure to evaluate LLM-generated input files for LAMMPS and demonstrate its utility across MD tasks of varying complexity.
+The pipeline is designed to enable domain experts to systematically identify and diagnose errors in LLM-generated scripts without requiring deep familiarity with the DSL.
 The evaluation procedure starts with a normalization step that generates canonical inputs; this is followed by a static LAMMPS parser for syntax validation and early error detection and correction.
 Once an input file passes the parser, we use a series of simple tests to identify additional errors and evaluate the accuracy of the generated scripts.
-The evaluation procedure provides a framework for assessing how LLMs can be deployed in simulation-driven research, with an emphasis on reliability, interpretability, and reproducibility.
-Beyond LAMMPS, our approach points to a more general strategy for integrating LLMs into DSL-based scientific workflows, where bridging human intent and machine-readable inputs remains a critical challenge.
-In contrast to studies that focus on fine-tuning or domain-specific retraining of LLMs, our work emphasizes the creation of validation tools and evaluation pipelines that can be extended across DSLs and scientific disciplines.
+We apply this pipeline to a focused set of three prompts and eight widely used LLMs to illustrate its diagnostic capability across a range of simulation complexity levels.